UdashFramework/udash-core/guide/guide/.js/src/main/assets/pages/rest.md

 The OpenAPI document correctly describes the available media types for streaming responses:

-1. **JSON Lists** - When streaming regular objects, they're represented as a JSON array in the schema.
+1. **JSON Lists** - When streaming regular JSON objects, they're represented as a JSON array in the schema.
    This is reflected in the OpenAPI document with content type `application/json`.

 2. **Binary Streams** - When streaming `Array[Byte]` (binary data), the content type in the OpenAPI document